 Drivers who want their driving licenses have to deal with the DVLA.
 Want to make a complaint about TV shows?
 You have to send your problems to OFCOM.
 And then there is the Inland Revenue, everyone’s least favourite (just ask any self employed person when they are trying to fill in self assessment tax forms).

 The security industry is no different.
 Training 4 Employment, during our various courses, will cover some of the governing bodies of the sector.
-Whether you are training to be a security guard, a door supervisor, a CCTV operator, or a close protection officer, you will have to deal with this organisations at some point.
+Whether you are training to be a security guard, a door supervisor, a CCTV operator, or a close protection officer, you will have to deal with this security organisations at some point.

 So we have compiled a list of the most relevant bodies.
 There are minor, more specific ones we’ll leave off for now, but for the most part, these are the major ones.